-The 261 CC model comes standard with under gunnel rod racks on both the port and starboard sides.
+The 277 CC model comes standard with under gunnel rod racks on both the port and starboard sides.
 These give you space to safely store an additional 6 rods for your fishing needs.
-These lockers can also double as storage for various other items (deck brush, gaff, etc).
+These lockers can also double as storage for various other items.